pedroalexandrevieira/pedroalexandrevieira.github.io/README.md

 # Vieira Page
-Personal website using HTML, CSS and PHP.
+Personal website using HTML, CSS and JavaScript.